Princess Victoria of Saxe-Coburg-Saalfeld: Early life

 Victoria was born in Coburg on 17 August 1786 in the Holy Roman Empire of the German Nation and was named Marie Louise Victoire.
 She was the fourth daughter and seventh child of Franz Frederick Anton, Duke of Saxe-Coburg-Saalfeld, by his second wife, Countess Augusta Reuss of Ebersdorf.

-One of her brothers was Ernest I, Duke of Saxe-Coburg and Gotha, and another brother, Leopold, future king of the Belgians, married, in 1816, Princess Charlotte of Wales, the only legitimate daughter of the future King George IV, and heiress presumptive to the British throne.
+One of her brothers was Ernest I, Duke of Saxe-Coburg and Gotha.
+Another brother, Leopold, future king of the Belgians, married, in 1816, Princess Charlotte of Wales, the only legitimate daughter of the future King George IV, and heiress presumptive to the British throne.